-The court judged the voluntary disclosure to be incomplete, ie not exempt from punishment: the presiding judge said that the voluntary disclosure, which Hoeneß had submitted a year earlier, was “not only unsuccessful, but was evidently insufficient”.
+The court judged the voluntary disclosure to be incomplete, ie not exempt from punishment: the presiding judge said that the voluntary disclosure, which Hoeneß had submitted a year earlier, was “not only unsuccessful, but was clearly insufficient”.
 On the basis of the tax office could not even make an estimate.
 Hoeneß was responsible for that.
 His tax advisor had not simply forgotten “some note”.

 Make pure table in time

 The court also did not deny Hoeneß the claim that its bank should have done all business on its own.
 The Economic Criminal Court estimated the tax damage at 28,5 million euros.
-For the punishment it does not matter whether further evaluations of the bank documents from Switzerland should yield even higher amounts.
+For the punishment it does not matter whether further evaluations of bank documents from Switzerland should yield even higher amounts.